engrit-illinois/Get-WMIMonitorInfo/README.md

 ```powershell
 -ComputerName
 ```
 Accepts a string for a target computer to query.
+If this is not supplied, the command will run against the local computer instead.

 ## Sources
 * https://support.moonpoint.com/os/windows/PowerShell/monitor_mfg.php